pact-foundation/pact-jvm/pact-jvm-provider-junit/README.md

 each test of an interaction.

 - **au.com.dius.pact.provider.junit.State** custom annotation - before each interaction that requires a state change, all methods annotated by `@State` with appropriate the state listed will be invoked.
+These methods must either take no parameters or a single Map parameter.

 ## Example of test